MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-technician-flow.md

 > [!NOTE]
 >
-> Depending on how the Autopilot profile was configured at the [Create and assign Autopilot profile](hybrid-azure-ad-join-autopilot-profile.md) step, additional screens may appear during the Autopilot deployment appear such as the Language/Region, Keyboard, and License Terms screens before the Azure AD sign-in page.
+> Depending on how the Autopilot profile was configured at the [Create and assign Autopilot profile](hybrid-azure-ad-join-autopilot-profile.md) step, additional screens may appear during the Autopilot deployment before the Azure AD sign-in page such as:
+>
+> - Language/Country/Region.
+> - Keyboard.
+> - License Terms.

 ## Next step: User flow